soumalyapakrashi/nature-preservation/README.md

 1. AREA_NAME - The name of the area of our interest.
 This may be for example, *Gorumara*.

 2. DATE - This is the date in which the corresponding image was taken.
-The format should be *YYYY-MM-DD*.
+The format should be *"YYYY-MM-DD"*.

 3. IMAGE_PATH - The absolute path of the folder where the .jp2 files are present (as seen in the last section).